-For more patient information on virtual colonoscopies
+For more patient information on virtual colonoscopies, click here.

-What is a Virtual Colonoscopy?
+What is Virtual Colonoscopy?

 Is there a cost?

 Yes.
 Virtual colonoscopy is not insured by Alberta Health Care Insurance.
 You may be able to claim the cost under certain extended health benefit plans or health spending accounts.

 - When you book your appointment, we will tell you how to prepare for the exam and the dietary restrictions you must follow.